About 52% of global users surf the internet utilizing mobile devices according to GO-Globe. It’s predicted that this rate will reach 80% by 2018.

 There can be 10 screenshots on your product page.

-Apple recommends capturing images from app’s UI in order to showcase user experience.
+Apple recommends capturing images from the app’s UI in order to showcase user experience.
 The first two screenshots play a key role as they are a part of search results providing there’s no app preview on the product page.
 Make sure these two screenshots are appealing and stress app’s essence.
 You can fiтв everything you need to know about App Store Screenshots in our guide.

 Description and promotional text